Configure an Azure Dedicated Cloud Gateway with VNET peering

-When you deploy Dedicated Cloud Gateway in Konnect, Konnect hosts the Data Plane Nodes on Azure.
+When you deploy Dedicated Cloud Gateway in Konnect, Konnect hosts the data plane nodes on Azure.
 Then, you can use Azure virtual network peering to establish a secure, low-latency connection between your Azure environment and the Konnect platform.

 flowchart LR